The Man Who Sold the World (album): Release

-The Man Who Sold the World was released in the US through Mercury on 4 November 1970, with the catalogue number SR-61325.
-It was subsequently released in the UK on 10 April 1971 by Mercury, with the catalogue number 6338 041.
-Bowie was initially aggravated that Mercury had retitled the album from his preferred title of Metrobolist without his consultation, but following its release in the US, Bowie attempted to persuade the label to retitle the album Holy Holy after his newly released single of the same name.
+The Man Who Sold the World was released in the US through Mercury on 4 November 1970, and in the UK on 10 April 1971.
+Bowie was initially aggravated that Mercury had retitled the album from his preferred title of Metrobolist without his consultation, but following its release in the US, Bowie attempted to persuade the label to retitle the album Holy Holy after his newly released single "Holy Holy".
 Following the commercial flop of "Holy Holy", the title remained The Man Who Sold the World for the UK release.
-According to Cann, the album was disliked by Mercury executives.
-However, it was played on US radio stations frequently and the "heavy rock content" increased interest in Bowie.
-Cann also writes that The Man Who Sold the World developed an underground following and laid "solid foundations" for Ziggy Stardust.
+According to Kevin Cann, the album was disliked by Mercury executives, but was played on US radio stations frequently and the "heavy rock content" increased interest in Bowie.
+Cann says that The Man Who Sold the World also developed an underground following and laid "solid foundations" for Ziggy Stardust.

 None of the songs from the album were released as singles at the time, although a promo version of "All the Madmen" was issued in the US in 1970.
 Mercury released "All the Madmen" as a single, with Space Oddity's "Janine" on the B-side, but withdrew it.
 The same song appeared in Eastern Europe during 1973, as did "The Width of a Circle".
 "Black Country Rock" was released as the B-side of "Holy Holy" in the UK in January 1971, shortly before the release of The Man Who Sold the World.
 The title track appeared as the B-side of both the US single release of "Space Oddity" in 1972 and the UK release of "Life on Mars?" in 1973.

 Commercial performance

 The Man Who Sold the World was initially a commercial failure.
-Pegg writes that by the end of June 1971, the album had sold only 1,395 copies in the US.
-The same year, Bowie stated: "[it] sold like hotcakes in Beckenham, and nowhere else".
-However, following a 1972 reissue by RCA after the commercial breakthrough of Ziggy Stardust, The Man Who Sold the World peaked at number 24 on the UK Albums Chart, where it remained for 30 weeks, and number 105 on the US Billboard Top LPs & Tape chart, spending 23 weeks on the chart.
+By the end of June 1971, the album had sold only 1,395 copies in the US.
+The same year, Bowie said: "[it] sold like hotcakes in Beckenham, and nowhere else".
+Following his commercial breakthrough with Ziggy Stardust in 1972, RCA reissued The Man Who Sold the World in the UK and the US on 10 November.
+This release peaked at number 24 on the UK Albums Chart, where it remained for 30 weeks, and number 105 on the US Billboard Top LPs & Tape chart, spending 23 weeks on the chart.
 The album's 1990 reissue charted again on the UK Albums Chart, peaking at number 66.